kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/managedcluster.md

     https://github.com/kubernetes-sigs/cluster-api-provider-azure/issues/612
 - Only supports system managed identities.
   - We would like to support user managed identities where appropriate.
-- Only supports standard load balancer (SLB).
+- Only supports Standard load balancer (SLB).
-  - We will not support basic load balancer in CAPZ.
+  - We will not support Basic load balancer in CAPZ.
 SLB is generally the path forward in Azure.